Travelhack

 Rule #1: Is Booking in Advance Worth It?

-Low-cost carriers, on the other hand, have the cheapest periods roughly the same.
-For Ryanair, it's 75-150 days before departure (about 20% below average price).
-At Wizz Air the situation is similar, but in the period of 75-100 days before departure the prices fall even more significantly - about 2 times the average.
-For Ernest Airlines, it's 90-180 days (also about 20% down).
+• For Wizz Air the situation is similar, but in the period of 75-100 days prior to departure the prices drop even more significantly - approximately 2 times the average price.

 Rule #2.
 Does the day of the week matter?